Core Science Analytics, Synthesis, and Libraries (CSAS&L)

-Core Science Analytics and Synthesis (CSAS) is formerly the Biological Informatics Program (BIP) and Core Science Informatics (CSI) Organization under the U.S. Geological Survey Core Science Systems (CSS) Mission Area.
+Core Science Analytics, Synthesis, and Libraries (CSAS&L) is formerly the Biological Informatics Program (BIP) and Core Science Informatics (CSI) Organization under the U.S. Geological Survey Core Science Systems (CSS) Mission Area.
 The two groups merged on October 24, 2011.

 |Goal 2:||Provide leadership, guidance, and expertise to assist USGS scientists in fully implementing the data lifecycle for the long-term management of earth science data and information products.|